Financial Aid Office

 Studies have shown that students who work while in college learn valuable time management skills and earn better grades than those who do not work.

 Students who work on campus have the opportunity to gain valuable work experience while earning a bi-weekly paycheck with an employer that understands student schedules and works around them.
 Most students work 6-10 hours per week during the academic year and up to 40 hours per week during breaks.

-Have you been offered an opportunity for campus employment as part of your financial aid award?
+Have you been offered Federal Work Study (FWS) as part of your financial aid award?